HelixGuard/.github/profile/README.md

 ### 📝 How can my organization participate in the beta program?

-<span style="color: #2196F3;">We are currently in an advanced stage of research and development, with over a year of intensive work behind us.
-Our private beta program is scheduled to commence soon, with registrations opening in early December 2024.
+<span style="color: #2196F3;">We are currently in an advanced stage of research and development, with over six months of intensive work behind us.
+Our beta program is scheduled to commence soon, with registrations opening in early December 2024.
 Visit our website for updates and to secure your organization's place in this exclusive program.</span>

 ### 🔬 What technological innovations power HelixGuard?